nullvalue0/Dazzler-Snake/README.md

 ![Snake running emulated in z80pack](https://github.com/nullvalue0/Dazzler-Snake/blob/main/snake_emulator.png?raw=true)

 This is the first application I have ever written in Z80 ASM, and has been a very rewarding experience.
-The code is extremely unoptimized, but it works!!
+The code is extremely unoptimized, but it works!
+Special thanks for all the help to the folks at the VCF Forum!